 Responding to the spread of radicalisation in the Western Balkans, Women without Borders (WwB) is currently implementing its ‘MotherSchools: Parenting for Peace’ Model in Kosovo under the umbrella of a multi-country project funded by the L’Oréal Fund for Women, the second of its kind.
-This ongoing MotherSchools project, planned to begin in 2025, builds on four previous successful roll-outs in Kosovo between 2018-2024, as well as programmes implemented in sixteen other countries to date.
+This ongoing MotherSchools project from 2024-2026 builds on four previous successful roll-outs in Kosovo between 2018-2024, as well as programmes implemented in sixteen other countries to date.
 WwB’s growing Parenting for Peace movement builds resilience in homes and communities that are vulnerable to violent extremism and heightens global awareness of mothers as changemakers and agents of prevention.

 In the Western Balkans, messages of religious militancy have resonated profoundly with vulnerable youth populations and gained considerable traction in isolated communities over the past decade.
 Kosovo’s capital of Pristina, which has high concentrations of Albanian-speaking adolescents and young adults, has been particularly susceptible to past recruitment efforts by ISIS.
 Violent extremist groups have taken advantage of voids in and pressures on identities that have been and continue to be shaped by struggles with the lingering legacies of violent conflict and a history of shifting geopolitical circumstance.
 Since recruiters have immersed themselves in and paid particular attention to Kosovo’s complex social-political makeup to effectively target and radicalise vulnerable youth, it boasts some of Europe’s highest per capita rate of individuals who left to fight in Iraq and Syria.
 The recent wave of returnees to Kosovo threatens to introduce new toxic ideologies, exacerbate the issue in already affected areas, and bring violent extremism into other communities across the region.

-WwB is laying the groundwork with its local implementing partner Jahjaga Foundation for a new project funded by the L’Oréal Fund for Women.
-The multi-year project, which also includes rollouts in Bangladesh, India, North Macedonia, and Zanzibar, foresees two rounds of MotherSchools in Kosovo between 2025 and 2026.
-Stay tuned for updates as we begin this new project!
+WwB is rolling out its first iteration of a new project with its local implementing partner Jahjaga Foundation.
+The multi-year project, funded by the L’Oréal Fund for Women, also includes rollouts in Bangladesh, India, North Macedonia, and Zanzibar.
+Stay tuned for updates as we proceed with this project!

 MotherSchools II-IV| 2021-2024